LesiaChaban/gdk-oci-oke-workshop/03-review-code/review-code.md

 ## Task 3: Review the Service Class

 The service class `MicroserviceBooksNumberService` retrieves information from the database and publishes custom metrics based on it.
-In this example, the custom metrics reflect the number of books containing the word "microservices" in their title..
+In this example, the custom metrics reflect the number of books containing the word "microservices" in their title.

 _lib/src/main/java/com/example/MicroserviceBooksNumberService.java_